 i.
 “The expression mighty in battle is but a stronger form of God’s title of ‘warrior’ first heard in the song of victory at the Red Sea (Exodus 15:3).”
 (Kidner)

 2. (9-10) Repetition for the sake of emphasis.

 Lift up, you everlasting doors!

 And the King of glory shall come in.

 Who is this King of glory?

 He is the King of glory.
 Selah

 b.
 He is the King of glory.
-Selah: This Psalm rightly ends on a reflective pause.
-It is no small thing that this King of glory stoops down to receive man and even to be received by men.
+Selah: This psalm rightly ends on a reflective pause.
+It is no small thing that this King of glory stoops down to receive men and even to be received by men.